Texas A&M-CC hosts Alvarez and Houston Christian - WTOP News

 Corpus Christi, Texas; Monday, 8 p.m.
 EST

-BOTTOM LINE: Houston Christian faces the Texas A&M-CC Islanders after Jay Alvarez scored 22 points in Houston Christian’s 98-94 overtime loss to the Nicholls State Colonels.
+BOTTOM LINE: Houston Christian visits the Texas A&M-CC Islanders after Jay Alvarez scored 22 points in Houston Christian’s 98-94 overtime loss to the Nicholls State Colonels.

-The Huskies are 0-1 against Southland opponents.
-Houston Christian is eighth in the Southland scoring 71.7 points per game and is shooting 42.2%.
+The Huskies are 0-1 in conference play.
+Houston Christian is the Southland leader with 25.8 defensive rebounds per game led by Michael Imariagbe averaging 5.8.

-Texas A&M-CC scores 76.8 points per game, 7.6 fewer points than the 84.4 Houston Christian allows.
-Houston Christian has shot at a 42.2% rate from the field this season, 1.8 percentage points greater than the 40.4% shooting opponents of Texas A&M-CC have averaged.
+Texas A&M-CC is shooting 43.5% from the field this season, 1.8 percentage points lower than the 45.3% Houston Christian allows to opponents.
+Houston Christian averages 4.0 made 3-pointers per game this season, 2.0 fewer made shots on average than the 6.0 per game Texas A&M-CC allows.

+The Islanders and Huskies face off Monday for the first time in conference play this season.

 LAST 10 GAMES: Islanders: 6-4, averaging 74.6 points, 40.2 rebounds, 14.0 assists, 9.2 steals and 2.7 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 69.1 points per game.